-Casino staff, guests among 37 killed in Manila attack
+Casino staff, guests among 37 killed in Manila

 Story highlights

-- Relatives still waiting for news as police investigation ongoing
+- Relatives still waiting for news; police haven't identified some bodies of victims

+- Victims died due to suffocation from smoke from fire attacker set, police say

-Manila, Philippines (CNN)Survivors smashed through windows to flee as dozens perished trapped by fire in one of Manila's worst incidents of mass death in recent years.
+Manila, Philippines (CNN)Survivors smashed through windows to flee as dozens perished trapped by fire in a casino in Manila.

-A heavily armed man walked into the Resorts World Manila casino in the Philippines capital early Friday, shooting gambling machines and setting fires which resulted in the deaths of 37 people.
+A heavily armed man walked into the Resorts World Manila early Friday in the Philippine capital, shooting gambling machines and setting fires that resulted in the deaths of 37 people.

-Initial relief when police said the incident was not terrorism quickly turned to horror as reports began to emerge of the scores of people found suffocated to death inside the building.
+Police insisted the attack was not related to terrorism despite ongoing conflict with ISIS-linked forces in the country's south.

+But ISIS claimed responsibility late Friday.
+A statement from the ISIS-affiliated Amaq News Agency said "Islamic State fighters" carried out the attack.

 Georgina Alvarez, chief legal officer for Resorts World, choked up as she read the names of the dead to reporters and family waiting outside the casino.

-Of the 37 victims, management said 13 were employees of the casino while the rest were guests.
-Police have still yet to identify the bodies of six people, including two employees and four guests.
+Of the 37 victims, management said 13 were casino employees while the rest were guests.
+Police haven't identified the bodies of six people, including two employees and four guests.

 Their bodies were found on the second floor of the building, spread across the casino area, the hallways and a bathroom, police said.
 They died due to suffocation from smoke when the suspect deliberately set fire to carpets and tables using gasoline he brought with him.
 The windows were locked.

-The injuries of survivors testified to the terror inside the casino, many were hurt breaking windows and jumping from the second floor to escape the fire and smoke.
+The injuries of survivors spoke to the terror inside the casino, with many breaking windows and jumping from the second floor to escape the fire and smoke.

 On Facebook, Resort World employees shared photos of their deceased colleagues.
 "It's hard to believe that they have disappeared," one man commented on a widely shared collage of the victims.

-One of the dead was Elizabeth Panlilio Gonzales, wife of Congressman Aurelio "Dong" Gonzales, police confirmed.
+One of the dead was Elizabeth Panlilio Gonzales, the wife of Aurelio "Dong" Gonzales, a congressman, police said.

 Waiting for news

-Earlier in the day, friends and family of employees gathered outside the casino building in Pasay City on the southern outskirts of Manila, near the city's international airport.
+Earlier Friday, the mood was tense and emotional as friends and family of employees waited outside the casino in Pasay City on the southern outskirts of Manila near the city's international airport.

-The mood was tense and emotional, and the delay in releasing a full list of victims' names led many worried family members to search hospitals desperately for news of their relatives.
+The delay in releasing a full list of victims' names led many worried relatives to search hospitals desperately for news of their loved ones.

-The road that runs along the front of the building was restricted to emergency vehicles, and those taking away the dead.
+The road that runs along the front of the building was restricted to emergency vehicles and those taking away the dead.
 A ferry line that serviced the casino was also halted.

-Thomas Orbos, general manager of the Metro Manila Development Authority (MMDA), reminded people "to be vigilant."
-He added the authority would instruct shopping malls and hotels to be stricter with their security, and that protocols around incidents such as this would be reviewed.
+Thomas Orbos, general manager of the Metro Manila Development Authority, reminded people "to be vigilant."
+He added the authority would instruct shopping malls and hotels to be stricter with their security and that protocols would be reviewed.

 Heightened security checks were already in place for the main metro line that served Pasay City.

-Police insisted the attack was not related to terrorism -- despite ongoing conflict with ISIS-linked forces in the country's south.

-Past horrors
+Past disasters

-The incident brings back memories of twin disasters that shook Manila in recent years -- both accidental and deliberate.
+Friday's horror brings back memories of twin disasters that shook Manila in recent years.

 In 2015, a fire in a footwear factory in a suburb of the Philippine capital killed 72 people.
-As in Friday's incident, many of the dead were killed when they became trapped on an upper floor of the building by the blaze, which began when sparks from welding work set alight chemicals in nearby containers.
+Many of the dead were killed when they became trapped on an upper floor of the building by the blaze, which began when sparks from welding work set afire chemicals in nearby containers.

-Five years before that, a former Manila police officer held a busload of tourists from Hong Kong hostage.
-As the standoff unfolded live on television, Rolando Mendoza began killing hostages and Philippines SWAT officers stormed the bus.
-By the time the incident was over, eight people were dead and many more injured.
+Five years earlier, a former Manila police officer held a busload of tourists from Hong Kong hostage.
+As the standoff unfolded live on television, Rolando Mendoza began killing hostages, and Philippines SWAT officers stormed the bus.
+Eight people were dead and many others injured.

-The handling of the hostage crisis by Philippines police was criticized intensely at home and abroad, and the incident hurt the country's reputation overseas, particularly in Hong Kong, where most of the victims were from.
+The police's handling of the hostage crisis was criticized intensely at home and abroad, and it hurt the country's reputation overseas, particularly in Hong Kong.